gumb0/adaptive-pomodoro/README.md

-# pomodoro_timer
+# Pomodoro Timer

-Simple humble timer for Pomodoro technique I've made for myself
+Simple humble timer for Pomodoro technique built with C++ and Qt5.